Scuba Diving Surface Intervals – What Are They?

 What Impacts the Length?

 According to PADI, even if a diver has been deep diving, they can consider themselves to be nitrogen-free after a maximum period of 6 hours.
-For shallower, less aggressive dives, this interval may be shorter than 6 hours.
+For shallower, less aggressive dives, this interval may be shorter than 6 hours and therefore require a shorter minimum surface interval between repetitive dives.

 Using information from your dive computer, such as your dive profile, the amount of time spent underwater and the depth reached, helps you calculate the pressure group and residual nitrogen time.
 These figures will help you plan how long your surface interval needs to be.